 After some tests and “playing around” with this system, the first serious applications for the industrial application already emerged!

-Even with hardware changes but the same names of the IOs, the actual Python3 source code does not have to be changed!
+Even with hardware changes, but constant names of the inputs and outputs, the actual Python3 source code does not need to be changed!

 With this module we want to spare all Python developers a lot of work.
 All communication with the process image is optimally performed inside the module.
 Changes to the inputs and outputs are also evaluated along with the additional functions of the module give the developer many tools along the way.